 Campaigns+ segmentation is a detailed integrated module with list of extensive filters to help you deeply dig your database.The process has not only been made intuitive and effective, but also added with the value for the users to explore extensive list of possibilities to slice the list and create more targeted geographic, demographic or behavioral subsets.
 Let’s get started.

 When you first land on the page by clicking Segment from the main menu, you will see couple of buttons and a table with empty columns and rows.
 This table is actually intended to show the available segments and since you don’t have created any segment yet, let’s first create one to populate the table.

 Click this button with a small plus sign to reach New Segment and take a look at filtration options.
 But before discussing the filtration options, make mandatory selections.

 You can dig one or multiple lists or even list group(s) to create this new subset of targeted contacts.
 Make your selection by ticking the checkboxes alongside the names of the contact lists.
 If you want to make a segment out of the whole database and have selected "Any List" as option, list selection will not appear.

-Filter Opens & Clicks
+Filter Opens & Clicks (Engagement Level)

 When you send a campaign to the contacts of specific list, system categorizes these contacts according to their behavior with the email they received.
-If they have opened the email, system recognize and flag these contacts as Opens, and if they have clicked the link within the email, they are being flagged as clicked within that list.
+If they have opened the email, system recognizes and flags these contacts as Opens, and if they have clicked the link within the email, they are being flagged as clicked within that list.
 The set of filters that we are discussing would help you create segments of the contacts by their engagement level.
 Following area unfolds the fields and options within Opens/Clicks Filters.